SoftwareHeritage/swh-mirror/README.md

 To specify the tag to be used, simply set the SWH_IMAGE_TAG environment variable, like:

   export SWH_IMAGE_TAG=20200819-112604
-  docker deploy -c docker-compose.yml swh
+  docker deploy -c base-services.yml swh

+>[!WARNING]
-Warning: make sure to have this variable properly set for any later `docker deploy` command you type, otherwise you running containers will be recreated using the ':latest' image (which might **not** be the latest available version, nor consistent amond the docker nodes on you swarm cluster).
+>make sure to have this variable properly set for any later `docker deploy`
+>command you type, otherwise you running containers will be recreated using the
+>':latest' image (which might **not** be the latest available version, nor
+>consistent amond the docker nodes on you swarm cluster).

 ## Updating a configuration

-When you modify a configuration file exposed to docker services via the `docker config` system, you need to destroy the old config before being able to recreate them (docker is currently not capable of updating an existing config.)
-Unfortunately that also means you need to recreate every docker container using this config.
+When you modify a configuration file exposed to docker services via the `docker config` system.
+Unfortunately, docker does not support updating these config objects, so you need to destroy the old config before being able to recreate them.
+That also means you need to recreate every docker container using this config.

 For example, if you edit the file `conf/storage.yml`: